Ary770/Ary770.github.io/_posts/2018-05-14-rails_and_jquery_goodness_part_ii.markdown

 Once the request is made, and the server successfully responds with the data we wanted (assuming everything goes as planned) we can manipulate the data and append it to the page.
 Again, this can be done in many different ways but here are the steps I followed:

-1. Get all the comments nested under the item.
+**1. Get all the comments nested under the item.**

 (Bear in mind that every API is different and we need to know beforehand how to navigate through the JSON object.)

 `var comments = responseData['comments'];`

-2. Create a variable pointing to an empty string to later populate with the data we want to display on the page.
+**2. Create a variable pointing to an empty string to later populate with the data we want to display on the page.**

 `var commentsList = ' ';`

-3. Iterate through all the comments and create a new JS Model Object for each comment.
+**3. Iterate through all the comments and create a new JS Model Object for each comment.**

 `var comment = new Comment(commentData);`